Human Acts by Han Kang, translated by Deborah Smith (Hogarth) ~Ernie Hoyt

 Tracy is back in isolation again, in the home of a cousin and an aunt who are obsessed with feeding her.
 “You’re too skinny,” they tell her on a phone screen.

 When Tracy goes to her mother’s apartment, she is handed a drawstring bag that holds one million won, which is around $8000 U.S dollars.
-Then she learns she can’t meet her youngest brother because he has never been, nor never will be, told about her existence.
+Then she learns she can’t meet her youngest brother because he has never been, nor never will be, told that she exists.

 What is true, Tracy concludes, is this.
 “I twice met a stranger…” The stranger who was her eomma remains an unexplored enigma to the daughter who was given away and to that daughter’s readers.
 I hate endings,” Tracy says and this story remains shrouded in a haunting mist that’s skillfully reported—or perhaps created— in Woman of Interest. ~Janet Brown